-Every time I listen to this song I feel a verifiable tension in my hear.
+Every time I listen to this song I feel a verifiable tension in my heart.
 This performance was a personal attack on me.
 I specifically asked The Shins to not play this (via discussion with my concert companion).
 Didn’t they hear me?
-It is my absolute undoing.
-In every way, shape, and form.
+It is my absolute undoing in every way, shape, and form.

 Gone for Good is a song that I definitely did not understand when I was younger.
 I most likely skipped it every time, because I have exactly no recollection of listening to it.
 When I heard about the upcoming release of Heartworms and began diving back into The Shins’ catalog, this song hit me like a ton of bricks, which is a simile I hate to use, but it’s the only one that comes to mind.
 I suppose I wish that I still did not understand it, but unfortunately, I do.

 So, I guess if I had to see Gone For Good live, I’m glad that it was with lighting that made Mercer appear in a nostalgic sepia-tone which undoubtedly speaks to the western-y mood of this song and makes you vividly imagine placing your wedding ring on the track of a train for the wheels to nullify…in other words, I suppose it was fitting that it was the most painful rendition of this song possible.

 When this song dropped, my opinion on it was: who knew Mercer’s voice could drop so low?
 My opinion now is: I cannot believe that Mercer’s voice can drop so low and that I’ve heard it do so.
 I think that Mercer’s introduction to this song was my favorite moment of the night.